Ground Turkey and Rice Skillet

 Easy Ground Turkey Skillet Recipe

 This ground turkey skillet recipe is a family favorite and never disappoints.
-The turkey and rice soak up all the tasty liquid from chicken broth and canned tomato juice, and the green beans provide a built in vegetable.
-Flavor-packed, made all in one pan, itโ€™s a great weeknight meal thatโ€™s so delicious and hearty.
+The turkey and rice soak up all the tasty liquid from the chicken broth and canned tomato juice, and the green beans provide a built-in vegetable.
+Flavor-packed and made in one pan, itโ€™s a great weeknight meal thatโ€™s both delicious and hearty.
+It tends to appear on my meal planning list quite often.
 If you’re lucky enough to have leftovers, they reheat nicely for the next day, too.

-• Brown Rice.
-Brown rice is not our preference, since it takes double the amount of time to cook and doesn’t seem to soak up all the great flavor that white rice does, but it can be substituted, if preferred.
-You’ll need an additional 1 & 1/2 cups broth to account for the longer simmer time.
-Also be aware that the longer the green beans cook, they will break down and lose their texture.
+• White or brown rice.
+Brown rice is not my preference, as it takes double the amount of time to cook and doesn’t seem to soak up all the great flavor that white rice does, but it can be substituted, if preferred.
+You’ll need an additional 1ยฝ cups broth to account for the longer simmer time.
+Also, the longer the green beans cook, the more they will break down and lose their texture.

 • Canned green beans.
 Fresh green beans are best for this dish, but canned green beans can be used.
-Make sure to drain them fully and only add them to the skillet toward the last few minutes of cooking, otherwise they’re get too mushy.
+Make sure to drain them fully and only add them to the skillet toward the last few minutes of cooking, otherwise, they’ll get too mushy.

 • Add some heat with Rotel.
-Many times I’ll use a can of Mexican Rotel instead of canned diced tomatoes, which is a nice combination of tomatoes and chiles.
-You can vary the heat level by using, mild, medium, or hot.
+Many times, I’ll use a can of Mexican Rotel tomatoes instead of canned diced tomatoes, which is a nice combination of tomatoes and chiles.
+You can vary the heat level by using mild, medium, or hot.

 • Soy sauce.
 If you don’t have Worcestershire sauce, soy sauce is a great alternative.